Some of the core vaccines can be given as early as 6-8 weeks. Others are given later.

 Your vet will help decide which vaccines are right for your cat.

 Kittens are only considered to be vaccinated or protected after they’ve had all their vaccines.
 After their last round of kitten vaccines, they will be able to defend themselves more easily against infectious diseases.

-Kittens that have not yet had their second injection can therefore be let out, but only in places where the risk of infection is low such as your own yard.
+Kittens that have not had all their vaccines should only be outside in places where the risk of infection is very low, such as your own yard, and should be supervised.

 Not necessarily.
 The immunity against different diseases and viruses last for different lengths of time.
 This means that your cat won't have the same booster injections every year.

 This will be based on the following:

 - The type of vaccine used

 - The age of your cat

 - Any changes in the current law